-In addition to PROS, in 2014, CPS introduced an information management system, OSCID (Occurrence and Serious Crime Investigative Database).
-OSCID is not interoperable with PROS and limits information sharing with the other Island police services and the development of legislated reports.
-The operation of the system is subject to a Minister's Directive.
+In addition to PROS, in 2014, CPS introduced an information management system, Occurrence and Serious Crime Investigative Database (OSCID).
+OSCID is not interoperable with PROS and, therefore, would limit information sharing with the other Island police services and the development of legislated reports.
+The operation of the system is subject to the following Minister's Directive.